ClickSend/clicksend-go/README.md

 # The official Go library for ClickSend v3 API

- This is an official SDK for [ClickSend](https://clicksend.com)  Below you will find a current list of the available methods for clicksend.  *NOTE: You will need to create a free account to use the API.
-You can register [here](https://dashboard.clicksend.com/#/signup/step1/)..*
+This is the official [ClickSend](https://clicksend.com) SDK.
+Documentation can be found [here](https://developers.clicksend.com/docs/rest/v3/?go#introduction).

+## Requirements

+- [Sign Up](https://www.clicksend.com/signup) for a free ClickSend account.
+- Copy your API key from the [API Credentials](https://dashboard.clicksend.com/#/account/subaccount) area.

 ## Installation
 Put the package under your project folder and add the following in import: